Border Route Trail

 The Border Route Trail is a 65-mile-long hiking trail that spans the northeastern corner of Minnesota along the Canadian border.
 The trail is part of the Superior National Forest and offers hikers stunning views of the surrounding wilderness.

 The Border Route Trail is known for its rugged terrain, steep elevation changes, and rocky paths, which make it a challenging but rewarding hike.
-The trail traverses a variety of landscapes, including dense forests, rocky ridges, and crystal-clear lakes.
+The trail traverses a variety of landscapes, including dense forests, rocky ridges and many wetlands.
+The trails offers up views of many crystal-clear lakes.
 Hikers can experience the unique beauty of the region, including breathtaking vistas of the surrounding landscape and a chance to observe a wide range of wildlife, including bears, moose, and wolves.

 The Border Route Trail is a popular destination for outdoor enthusiasts, including hikers, backpackers, and nature lovers.
-Hiking the trail can take anywhere from three to seven days, depending on the hiker's pace and the section of the trail they choose to hike.
+Hiking routes can span the range from day hikes to week long treks.

 The Border Route Trail (BRT) is sandwiched between the Kekekabic Trail on the west and the Superior Hiking Trail on the east.
 Combined, all three trails make up the eastern portion of the North Country National Scenic Trail's route through Minnesota.
 The BRT winds its way through a boreal forest that grows on the thin soil that has developed over the underlying Canadian Shield, a billion plus year old rock formation.
 Much of the trail is in the Boundary Waters Canoe Area (BWCA).

-The BRT is about 65-miles long.
-It's western trailhead is on the Gunflint Trail.
+The BRT's western trailhead is where it intersects the Gunflint Trail (County Road 12).
 The eastern end of the trail is along Otter Lake Road which can be accessed from the Arrowhead Trail (County Road 16).
 You don't have to start at either end of the BRT.
 The trail also has several access trails, which are themselves excellent hikes.
 Using these access trails, you can do day hikes or shorter overnight hikes.
 Access trails include:

 Caribou Rock Trail